 The Biggest Distraction Is You

 As producers, we skate a fine line between obligations and distractions.
 We’re creatives, so there’s a constant need for expression.
-But because it’s such a powerful part of who we are, we also need to step away from it sometimes.
-It’s a delicate balancing act.
-And on the surface it looks like a time management problem.
+But because it’s such a powerful part of who we are, we also need to step away sometimes.
+It’s a subtle balancing act.
+On the surface it looks like a time management problem.
 It isn’t.
-It’s really about something bigger: the environment we create… or fail to create… around our music.
+It’s about something bigger: the environment we create or fail to create around our music.

-Distractions are just the most visible symptom.
-The real thing underneath is attention.
-How you protect it, how it gets stolen, and why most producers never think about it as a resource worth guarding.
+The distractions are just what you notice, but it’s your attention that’s actually at stake.
+How you protect it, how you lose it, and why most producers never think about it as a resource worth guarding.

 The Phone Is Not the Problem

-Let’s get the obvious one out of the way… the phone.
-It really is the most perfect distraction because so much of our lives revolve around it.
-Social media, email, games, work, news, calls… it’s almost laughable at this point.
-Our phones are a gateway into every possible digital distraction you can think of.
-Today we can’t even imagine a world without our phones, even if a lot of us remember growing up without one.
+Let’s get the obvious one out of the way: the phone.
+It is the most perfect distraction because so much of our lives revolve around it.
+Social media, email, games, work, news, calls… it’s almost laughable.
+Our phones are gateways to every digital distraction you can think of.
+Today we can’t even imagine a world without them, even if many of us remember growing up without one.

-But the phone is just the most obvious thing to blame.
-The real issue is not being fully convinced your music matters.
+But the phone is just the obvious thing to blame.
+The real issue is not being fully convinced that your music matters.
 Think about that for a second.

-I can tell you right now that taking away music for me is like taking away breathing.
-It’s not an option.
-And when you start framing it that way, the phone stops having the same pull.
-When you don’t, it just fills the space your conviction left behind.
+I can tell you right now that taking music away from me would be like taking away breathing.
+It’s just not an option.
+And once you frame it that way, the phone starts to lose its grip.
+But when you don’t, the phone simply fills whatever gap your conviction left behind.

-Because that’s what it really is.
-Not a distraction exactly… more like what rushes in when you’re not sure the thing you’re supposed to be doing is worth doing.
-The scroll, the notifications, the constant low-level noise of everyone else’s life… it’s comfortable in a way a half-finished track isn’t.
+That’s what this really is.
+Not a distraction exactly, but what floods in when you’re not fully convinced the thing you’re supposed to be doing matters.
+All the scrolling, notifications, constant updates from everyone else’s life… it’s easy in a way a half-finished track never is.
 It asks nothing of you.
-Making music does.
+Music does.

 The solution?
 Simple.
-Put it on silent and give yourself a hard cutoff.
+Put it on silent and set a hard cutoff for yourself.
 Not as an act of discipline, but as a declaration.
 You’ve already made the choice about what matters.
-The phone on silent is just you following through on it.
+The phone on silent is just you following through.
 And the more consistently you do that, the less you’ll even notice it’s there.

 Not All Interruptions Come From Outside

-Beyond our digital pacifiers are distractions that are harder to name, but encapsulate everything you carry in with you before you even sit down.
+Beyond our digital pacifiers are distractions harder to name that encapsulate everything you carry with you before you even sit down.

 The argument that didn’t get resolved.
 The bill you keep forgetting to pay.
 The work stuff that followed you home.
-The awareness that you only have an hour to work on music and half of it is already gone just from thinking about it.
+The awareness that you have only an hour to work on music and half of it is gone just from thinking about it.
 None of that announces itself.
-It just sits there quietly eating at you while you stare at an arrangement that suddenly doesn’t make sense anymore.
+It just sits quietly eating at you while you stare at an arrangement that suddenly doesn’t make sense.

 You can’t always clear it completely.
-But you can build a small ritual around the start of a session… something that signals to your brain that it’s time to switch focus.
+But you can build small habits at the start of a session… something that signals to your brain it’s time to switch focus.
 It doesn’t have to be elaborate.
-Some producers make a coffee and sit quietly for five minutes before they open their DAW.
-Some put on headphones before they’ve even loaded anything, just to physically mark the start.
-I personally write down exactly what I want to work on before opening a project… it’s basically a simple checklist to use as a guide for the session ahead.
+Some producers make coffee and sit quietly for five minutes before opening their DAW.
+Some put on headphones before loading anything to physically mark the start.
+I write down exactly what I want to work on before opening a project.
+It’s a simple checklist to guide the session ahead.

-Whatever it is, the point is the same.
-You’re drawing a line between the part of your day that belongs to everything else and the part that belongs to the music.
-That transition matters more than most producers give it credit for.
-The session doesn’t really start when you hit play.
-It starts when you decide to show up for it.
+Whatever you decide, the point is the same.
+You’re separating the part of your day that belongs to your music from the part that belongs to everything else.
+Making that conscious decision matters more than most producers realize.
+The session doesn’t start when you hit play.
+It starts the moment you decide to show up.

 What “Focus” Actually Feels Like

-What it actually means to be present with a track is different from managing it from a distance.
-Managing is when you’re tweaking things without really listening.
-Adjusting levels, moving clips around, doing the productive-feeling things that don’t move the track forward.
-Being present is when you let the music tell you what it needs instead of imposing what you think it should be.
+Being present with a track is different from managing it from a distance.
+Managing is changing things without really listening.
+Adjusting levels, moving clips, doing productive-feeling tasks that don’t move the track forward.
+Being present means allowing the music to tell you what it needs instead of imposing what you think it should be.

-Focus isn’t about shutting the world out.
-It’s about making enough room for your ideas to take shape.
-In practice that might look like working on one element at a time instead of trying to fix the whole track at once.
-It might look like listening through without touching anything, just to remember what the track is actually trying to do.
-Sometimes it’s as simple as turning the lights down, closing the door, and treating the next two hours like they’re the only two hours.
-Not because the world has gone away, but because you’ve decided it can wait.
+Learning to focus isn’t about blocking out the world and it’s not an all or nothing scenario.
+It’s about stepping back, looking at the bigger picture, and deciding what needs to be done to make room for your ideas.
+In practice, that might mean working on one element at a time instead of fixing the whole track at once.
+Or listening all the way through what you’ve arranged without touching anything to hear what the track is trying to say.
+Sometimes it’s as simple as dimming the lights, shutting the door, and treating the next two hours like they’re the only two hours you have.
+Not because the world disappeared, but because you’ve decided it can wait.

 The People in Your Corner